mikepthomas/projects/_posts/printer-voron-2.4.md

 **_NOTE:_** These parts are not required as I will be installing the `X/Y Endstop PCB` below.

 ### :negative_squared_cross_mark: X/Y Endstop PCB

+I have chosen to use physical switches for the X/Y endstops as I am more familliar with them in my other machines.
+I will potentially experiment with Hall Effect Switches or Sensorless Homing once I have the machine up and running.

 ![Endstop pod for X/Y Endstop PCB](/assets/blog/printer-voron-2.4/xy-endstop-pcb.jpg)